The What and The How

-The Community Reinvestment Act passed Congress in 1977 by one vote in the House, and was signed into law by Jimmy Carter.
-The CRA places an affirmitave obligation on lenders to meet community credit needs for low and moderate income (LMI) communities and communities of color, and allows community organizations to challenge banks if they are not meeting the needs of LMI communities.
+The Community Reinvestment Act (CRA) was passed by Congress in 1977 and was signed into law by President Jimmy Carter.
+The CRA places an affirmative obligation on lenders to meet community credit needs for low and moderate income (LMI) communities and communities of color.
+It also allows community organizations to challenge banks if they are not meeting the needs of LMI communities.
 The CRA follows three principle points:

 These principles evaluated every 1 to 3 years by the following regulators:

 These regulators test the banks, provide grades on the three principles, and publish a CRA Exam outlining the rational for the grades.
 At this point, community organizations can comment on the bank being tested.
 Comments include data and analysis revealing how the bank lends, invests, and services in LMI communities and communities of color.
 The grades are as follows:

 If a bank receives a failing grade, either "Needs to Improve" or a "Substantial Non-Compliance", they are blocked by the regulators from purchasing or merging with other banks.
 At this point, community organizations can develop a Community Reinvestment Plan, or a Community Benefits Plan, to enhance banks practices to improve their lending, investing, and services in LMI and minority neighborhoods.
 After receiving one of these failing grades, the bank is re-tested by a regulator in one year.
 At this point, they can be moved back up to one of the passing grades.